Northern Sicily’s seven volcanic Aeolian Islands

 The island of Vulcano has a wild, rugged nature.
 It has been known since ancient times for its therapeutic thermal springs and mud baths, making it a popular destination for relaxing holidays.
 Besides the sea heated by fumaroles and the black sandy beaches, the Great Fossa Crater is a truly unmissable attraction.

 The island of Salina is also called the Green Island, thanks to its rich and lush nature that produces delicious capers and is home to vineyards where the best quality Malvasia has been produced for centuries.
 Its name derives from the brackish water lake in the hamlet of Lingua, once used as a saltworks.
 The blue sea provides a backdrop to incredibly scenic beaches such as Pollara Beach, made particularly iconic by the film Il Postino starring Massimo Troisi.

-Alicudi and Filicudi are the westernmost islands of the archipelago, characterised by the craters of extinct volcanoes, enchanting wilderness and lush underwater environments.
+Alicudi e Filicudi are the westernmost islands of the archipelago, characterised by the craters of extinct volcanoes, enchanting wilderness and lush underwater environments.

 Our last stop is the island of Stromboli, to admire the Sciara del Fuoco, a talus scree running down from the volcano's crater to the sea, formed by lava, lapilli and glowing slag.
 From here, you can enjoy wonderful views of Stromboli’s eruptions.

 The first local product you must try is the Malvasia, a PDO wine defined by Guy de Maupassant the "wine of the volcanoes".
 It comes in three variants: white, fortified and raisin wine, made from grapes dried naturally in the sun on trellises of canes.

 Sicilian capers are another typical delicacy that has become a Slow Food Presidium.